talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-presentation.md

 If you are reading this sentence, it means that you have read this article in its entirety, and I thank you for that because this is my first article.
 If you have any remarks on the content or the form, you can leave a comment...it is by exchanging that we progress.

 Written by : Emmanuel Quinton
-Review by : Danielé Cremonini
+Review by : Daniele Cremonini